Prostate Cancer

 DIAGNOSIS & TESTS

-- Prostate-specific antigen (PSA) test: The PSA test is a blood test that measures the level of PSA in your blood.
-PSA is a substance produced by the prostate.
+The PSA test is a blood test that measures the level of PSA in your blood.
+A blood test involves inserting a small needle into a vein in your arm to take a sample of blood.
+The test measures the level of PSA (a substance produced by the prostate) in your blood.
 Men who have prostate cancer may have a higher level of PSA in their blood.
 However, a PSA level can also be high because of less serious causes, such as infection or prostate enlargement.
 The Canadian Task Force on Preventative Health Care (CTFPHC) recommend against routine PSA-based screening for prostate cancer.

 If your screening test results are abnormal, your healthcare provider may recommend other tests to determine whether you actually have cancer.
 Those tests may include: